TimduelStats/Sports-Odds-Fetcher/README.md

 ## Features
 - Fetches daily MLB game odds for home runs from the Odds API.
 - Integrates with Amazon S3 to store and manage odds data.
-- Automatically updates the odds data and stores it with timestamps.